AudiusProject/cartographer/README.md

 > In Cartographer's current form, it only crawls forward and doesn't re-index things it has already re-indexed.
 To reindex the entirety of audius, reset and regenerate the entire sitemap.

-> Unfortunately, Cartographer doesn't know good "stopping" criteria of whether or not a route is simply unavailable (unpublished playlist / hidden track) and whether that would mean to stop indexing.
-Cartographer accepts a maximum of 10 consecutive failed requests before it gives up on fetching more.
-This can be configured with the `--fails=N` flag in `npm run start`

 ## CI

 The sitemap generator runs in circleci every hour with --count=1000